 What are eating disorders?

-Worries about weight, shape and eating are common, especially among young girls.
+Worries about weight, shape, and eating are common, especially among adolescents.
 Being very overweight or obese can cause a lot of problems, particularly with health.
 Quite often, someone who is overweight can lose weight simply by eating more healthily.
-It sounds easy, but they may need help to find a way in doing this.
+It sounds easy, but they may need help to find a way of doing this.

-A lot of young people and children, many of whom are not overweight in the first place, want to be thinner.
+Many young people and children, many of whom are not overweight in the first place, want to be thinner.
 They often try to lose weight by dieting or skipping meals.
-For some, worries about weight becomes an obsession.
-This can turn into a serious eating disorder.
+For some, worries about weight become an obsession.
+This can turn into a severe eating disorder.

 Common eating disorders – anorexia nervosa and bulimia nervosa

-Obsessional behaviour is often seen in young people with eating disorders.
+Obsessional behavior is often seen in young people with eating disorders.
 Some people are more at risk than others.
-Sensitive or anxious individuals, who are having difficulty becoming independent from their families are more at risk.
-Eating disorders can run in families.
+Sensitive or anxious individuals who are having difficulty becoming independent from their families are more at risk.
+Eating disorders can also run in your family.

 What causes eating disorders?

 - Worry or stress may lead to comfort eating.
-This may cause worries about getting fat
+This may cause concerns about getting fat

-- Dieting and missing meals lead to craving for food, loss of control and over-eating
+- Dieting and missing meals lead to a craving for food, loss of control and over-eating

 - Sometimes, anorexia and bulimia may be a way of trying to feel in control if life feels stressful

-- More ordinary events, such as the loss of a friend, a teasing remark or school exams, may also be the trigger in a vulnerable person.
+- More ordinary events, such as losing a friend, teasing remark, or school exams, may also trigger a vulnerable person.